sehanson/pilogger/README.md

 AM2302 TEMPERATURE AND HUMIDITY SENSOR http://www.adafruit.com/product/393 (For temperatures -40 to 80°C and 0-100% humidity)

 Wiring:
-All sensors share GPIO #4 data, 3.3v, and ground  with a 4.7k pullup resistor between #4 and 3.3v (although AM2302 performance may improve with separate data pin)
+All sensors share (in parallel) GPIO #4 data, 3.3v, and ground  with a 4.7k pullup resistor between #4 and 3.3v (although AM2302 performance may improve with separate data pin)